yjg30737/pyqt-openai/README.md

 An internet connection is required.

+## Discord Channel
+You can join pyqt-openai's <a href="https://discord.gg/cHekprskVE">Discord Server</a> to have a conversation about it or AI-related stuff 🙂

 ## Note
-Some of the features are still being tested(e.g. save button at the left side bar, fine-tuning).
+Some of the features are still being tested.

 ## Requirements
 * qtpy - the package allowing you to write code that works with both PyQt and PySide
 * PyQt5 >= 5.14 or PySide6
 * openai
-* aiohttp - It needs to be installed for the current version of OpenAI.

 ## Preview
 This is using GPT-3.5 turbo model by default.